Which of the following best describes the primary function of enz... | Channels for Pearson+

 1

-Understand the role of enzymes in biological systems: Enzymes are specialized proteins that act as biological catalysts, meaning they speed up chemical reactions without being consumed in the process.
+Understand the role of enzymes in biological systems: Enzymes are biological catalysts that speed up chemical reactions without being consumed in the process.

 Recall the concept of activation energy: Activation energy is the minimum amount of energy required for a chemical reaction to occur.
-Enzymes work by lowering this energy barrier, making reactions proceed more quickly and efficiently.
+Enzymes lower this energy barrier, making reactions proceed faster.

-Eliminate incorrect options: (1) Enzymes are not structural components of cell membranes; that role is typically filled by lipids and proteins.
-(2) Enzymes do not provide energy for cellular processes; energy is usually provided by molecules like ATP.
-(3) Enzymes do not store genetic information; that is the role of DNA and RNA.
+Eliminate incorrect options: Enzymes do not serve as structural components of cell membranes (this is the role of lipids and proteins), they do not store genetic information (this is the role of DNA and RNA), and they do not directly provide energy for cellular processes (this is the role of molecules like ATP).

-Focus on the correct function: The primary function of enzymes is to catalyze reactions by lowering the activation energy, which allows biological processes to occur at a rate necessary for life.
+Focus on the correct function: Enzymes facilitate chemical reactions by lowering the activation energy, which is their primary function in biological systems.

 Watch next